nareddyt/cs3600-pycharm-debugging/README.md

 ### Setting breakpoints

 To use the debugger, we need to set `Breakpoints`, which are lines of code where the program will pause execution _every time_ it hits that line.
 To set a breakpoint, single-click on the bar to the right of the line numbers.
 This creates a red circle, which is a breakpoint.
-You can click on it again to remove it later.
+Later, you can click on it again to remove it.

 ### Running the debugger

 Go ahead and click on the debug button (to the right of the run button at the top).
 Make sure you selected a `Run Configuration` that will actually get to that line of code, such as the autograder.

 As you can see in the gif, the program paused at that line.
 The line of code has not been executed yet, and you can view all the variables currently assigned before executing the line.
 Note that objects are nested, so you can expand  each object to see what attributes it has.

-This is extremely useful for debugging!
+_This is extremely useful for debugging, certainly better than printing out all your variables!_

 ### Code navigation